investingwad/dappaccountsample/README.md

 ```
 DSP_ENDPOINT - it is specific to the DSP dapp has selected and staked to. **dappaccoun.t** is staked to **blockstartac** provider

-4. Whitelist Contract on dappaccount contract
-It cannot be done with DAPP's permission now.
+4. Whitelist Contract on dappaccount contract It cannot be done with DAPP's permission now.
 It will need dappaccount's authorization.
 Please contact dappaccount team for the same.
+The whitelisting includes defining a quota which is done by dappaccount for now.
+Later it will be a automated process which can be initiated by dapp itself.
+Please find the  information about Quota below.
 Contact through [Telegram](https://t.me/dappaccount)

 5. Once the contract is whitelisted, DAPP needs to whitelist its action with the specific security level.
 Information about security level and action whitelisting , can be found on the [docs](https://docs.google.com/document/d/1fB5kH-fLERaeF5XRJo33V0edBLPbIJ2UIEuxvmEyjQc/edit?usp=sharing).
 Specifically , under **Section 2.3**